pwillis-els/terraformsh/README.md

   Pass these *OPTIONS* before any others (see examples); do not pass them after *TFVARS* or *COMMAND*s.

+    -f FILE           A file passed to Terraform's -var-file option.
+                      (Override with VARFILES)
-    -f FILE           A file passed to Terraform's -var-file option -b FILE           A file passed to Terraform's -backend-config option -C DIR            Change to directory DIR
+    -b FILE           A file passed to Terraform's -backend-config option.
+                      (Override with BACKENDVARFILES)
+    -C DIR            Change to directory DIR.
+                      (Override with CD_DIRS)
     -c file           Specify a '.terraformshrc' configuration file to load -E EXPR           Evaluate an expression in bash ('eval EXPR') -I                Disables automatically loading any 'terraform.sh.tfvars',